Anthony Blunt: Royal Collections

 Throughout the time of his activities in espionage, Blunt's public career was as an art historian, a field in which he gained eminence.
 In 1940, most of his fellowship dissertation was published under the title of Artistic Theory in Italy, 1450–1600, which remains in print.
-In 1945, he was given the distinguished position of Surveyor of the King's Pictures, and later the Queen's Pictures (after the death of King George VI in 1952), in charge of the Royal Collection, one of the largest and richest collections of art in the world.
+In 1945, he was given the distinguished position of Surveyor of the King's Pictures, and later the Queen's Pictures (after the death of George VI in 1952), in charge of the Royal Collection, one of the largest and richest collections of art in the world.
 He held the position for 27 years, was knighted as a KCVO in 1956 for his work in the role, and his contribution was vital in the expansion of the Queen's Gallery at Buckingham Palace, which opened in 1962, and organising the cataloguing of the collection.

 University of London and Courtauld Institute

 In 1947, Blunt became both Professor of the History of Art at the University of London, and the director of the Courtauld Institute of Art, University of London, where he had been lecturing since the spring of 1933, and where his tenure in office as director lasted until 1974.
 This position included the use of a live-in apartment on the premises, then at Home House in Portman Square.
 During his 27 years at the Courtauld Institute, Blunt was respected as a dedicated teacher, a kind superior to his staff.
 His legacy at the Courtauld was to have left it with a larger staff, increased funding, and more space, and his role was central in the acquisition of outstanding collections for the Courtauld Gallery.
 He is often credited for making the Courtauld what it is today, as well as for pioneering art history in Britain, and for training the next generation of British art historians.
-While at the Courtauld, Blunt contributed photographs to the Conway Library of art and architecture, which are currently being digitised.
+While at the Courtauld, Blunt contributed photographs to the Conway Library of art and architecture, which have been digitised.